omarclaflin/LLM_Intrepretability_Integration_Neurons/README.md

 I might add later to this section later, listed here for now: (https://omarclaflin.com/2025/06/14/information-space-contains-computations-not-just-features/)

 ## Relevance/Related Phenomena:

 Some prior observations that may be explained by 'feature integration'/'feature interactions':

--Some insight on 'interference' and 'noise'
+- Some insight on 'interference' and 'noise'

--Why polysemantic neurons are so robust (they're doing integration, not just storage) -Why SAEs miss some variance (they ignore integration) -Possibly why some less intrepretable features (e.g. perhaps High Frequency Latents contain a large set of non-linearly integrated subfeatures?)
+- Why polysemantic neurons are so robust (they're doing integration, not just storage)

+- Why SAEs miss some variance (they ignore integration)

+- Possibly why some less intrepretable features (e.g. perhaps High Frequency Latents contain a large set of non-linearly integrated subfeatures?)

--A more intrepretable space for the observed polysemantic neurons -One potential source for the 'dark matter' of computation -Insights/approaches into nuanced feature interactions: feature interactions related to safety, bias, alignment, etc -Potentially how 'binding' works in neuroscience/artifical neuroscience?
+- A more intrepretable space for the observed polysemantic neurons

+- One potential source for the 'dark matter' of computation

+- Insights/approaches into nuanced feature interactions: feature interactions related to safety, bias, alignment, etc

+- Potentially how 'binding' works in neuroscience/artifical neuroscience?

 ## More to do
 listed in the article: "Do LLMs encode feature integration, in addition to feature identity?" as discussed in [Information Space Contains Computations, Not Just Features](https://omarclaflin.com/2025/06/14/information-space-contains-computations-not-just-features/)